8 steps to building features your users actually want

 Maybe the new feature didn’t meet your success goal, but it did bring increase your signup and activation rates.
 That’s still a pretty good reason to keep it around.

-But if you can’t find any improvements in your metrics, then it’s vital you remove that feature.
-Because if it isn’t doing any good, it’s only hurting your user experience, your budget, and your team’s focus.
+But if you can’t find any improvements in your metrics, it’s vital that you remove that feature.
+If it isn’t doing any good, it’s only hurting your user experience, your budget, and your team’s focus.

 Feature in jail

-“You can’t do this to me man!
-There’s guys from Friendster and MySpace in here!”
+“You can’t do this to me.
+There are guys from Friendster and MySpace in here!”

-In my experience, feature bloat is the most threatening thing to the success of your product.
-It affects your UX, dilutes your team's focus, and shortens your runway by taking a serious toll on your budget.
+In my experience, feature bloat is the most threatening factor in product success.
+It affects your UX, dilutes your team's focus, and shortens your runway by seriously draining your budget.

 Those are the 8 steps you need to follow to be sure the features you are adding are helping your product more than they are hurting it.